<> <> <> <>

 Undoubtedly, these pharmaceutical interventions can be life-changing for those who have previously struggled to lose weight through traditional avenues.
 However, amidst the cost of living crisis, it may feel challenging to justify spending money on a medication that you're not 100% sure will work for you.

+One medication that may be on your radar is tirzepatide, which is approved in the UK and Ireland for weight loss.
 But, you may be wondering — how exactly does the weight loss drug work, how much does it cost, and is tirzepatide covered on the NHS?

 To help you make an informed decision, here are all the key facts you need to know about this promising medication.